 PowerPoint typically saves deleted areas of cropped pictures, and these can be restored using the

-you select the Discard editing data check-box, you will no longer be able to retrieve the deleted parts of
+select the Discard editing data check box, you will no longer be able to retrieve the deleted parts of

-very large file sizes.
-If this check-box is unchecked, picture resolution will restrict to the number of pixels per inch
+in very large file sizes.
+If this check-box is unchecked, picture resolution will restrict to the number of pixels per

 Set Document Resolution in